umar-7w4/Image-Classification-using-Distributed-Learning/README.md

 ## Overview

-This repository contains the implementation and comparison of three machine learning paradigms: Centralized Learning, Federated Learning, and Distributed Swarm Learning.
+This repository contains the implementation and comparison of three machine learning paradigms: Centralized Learning (Level 1), Federated Learning (Level 2, and Distributed Swarm Learning (Level 3.
 The models are trained and tested on the CIFAR-10 dataset to demonstrate their unique characteristics and performance differences.

 ## Table of Contents